Do you want to make your WooCommerce store SEO-friendly?

 6. Craft SEO-friendly Product titles

 Just like blog post titles, product titles are also very crucial for both SEO and conversion on the site.

 For conversion, you want to keep the product title short with branding, and for SEO, you want the product title descriptive enough to let search engines know what the product is and for which keywords you want it to rank for.

-If you have installed the Yoast SEO plugin on your site, it will allow you to optimize your product titles for search engines while adding (or editing) the products to your site.
+If you are using Yoast SEO plugin on your site, it will allow you to optimize your product titles for search engines while adding (or editing) the products to your site.